-Since 1996, nearly 5,000 New England residents have received a reliable car from Good News Garage.
+Since 1996, over 5,000 New England residents have received a reliable car from Good News Garage.
 These families have been able to get to work, care for their children, further their education, obtain medical care, and access affordable housing -- changing their lives!

 Good News Garage changes the lives of New Englanders over the long-term.
 Meet some of our memorable clients: